ClickHouse and PromQL

 chw:L --> R:ch

-prometheusremotewriteexporter to write metrics to/remote-write - A lightweight Prometheus instance with no local retention is setup to read from
+prometheusremotewriteexporter to push metrics to/remote-write - A lightweight, zero-retention Prometheus instance reads from

-/remote-read - Grafana is configured to use the Prometheus instance as datasource
+/remote-read - Grafana queries that Prometheus instance as its data source

 Problems

-Setup above will work ok for smaller data sets, but once you start trying to run Grafana queries that try to do rates or averages of hihg-cardinality metrics over 24+ hour periods, you will quickly see that your queries will start timing out.
+This works for smaller data sets, but PromQL queries computing rates or averages over high-cardinality metrics across 24+ hour windows will quickly start timing out.

 |---|---|---|---|